dongri/facebook-node/README.md

 *This is a non-standard api and does not exist in the official client side FB JS SDK.*

-Gets the string representation of the facebook-node-sdk library version.
+Gets the string representation of the fb-api library version.

 ```js
 var FB = require('fb-api');